 Bremsstrahlung at ELBE

-The superconducting ELBE linac is currently the only machine worldwide delivering electron beams with energies above 10 MeV driving a secondary radiation source for Bremstrahlung.
-This radiation has a variety of applications ranging frpm nuclear physics to high energy physics and to materials analysis.
+The superconducting ELBE linac is currently the only machine worldwide delivering electron beams with energies above 10 MeV and driving a secondary radiation source for bremsstrahlung.
+This radiation has a variety of applications in nuclear physics and materials analysis.